smclacke/webserv/notes/sm_todo.md

 **TODOTODOTODO**

 1)
-	cleanUp function for monitoring fail or end - anything that should be deleted from epoll... not in destructors (epoll destructor delete anything that was added to the epoll here?)
+	cleanUp function? necessary, anything left behind after success? (i dont think so)

 2)
-	add some descriptions/briefs
+	add descriptions/briefs

-3)
-	stuff im not sure about:
-		- when close connections: once whole request/response received and handled: fix this in code

 5)
-	everywhere good error handling + closing + handling of fds/sockets etc
+	error handling + closing + handling of fds/sockets etc
+	run through full code to check im not missing a close etc

 6)
 	handling CHUNK information streams..
 	the current chunk will have size of next chunk etc.. need to chunkHandle

 7)
-	adding files to epoll
+	adding files to epoll (still can't make sense of this...)

+**13)**
+	CHECK - why am i making connections when i have only typed the address in and not entered in browser?
 8)
 	TEST the current monitoring - something that will take a few loops to be read etc..

-9)
-	some exit / throws not necessary
-	some things should give error, be handled and server continues

-10)
-	im reusing the same client info... need to make sure im creating new instances each time
+16) CHECK - server/client for loops in monitoring logic sound?

+**JULIUS**
 11)
 	ASK julius - if server - server socket creation fails in openServerSocket, just give error message and continuing creating the others if there are any? + if only one then what?

-12)
-	CHECK - close connection after each read and write or only after the write?

-13)
-	CHECK - why am i making connections when i have only typed the address in and not entered in browser?

 14)
-	CHECK - JULIUS: openserver socket erroring handling?
+	CHECK - JULIUS: openserver socket erroring handling

+14) CHECK - not handling invalid fd in recv... no one else does? e only call recv() if fd (epoll events) == client.fd so that already verifies that client.fd is valid